-11.7.
-Allocation of costs
+11.7 Allocation of costs

 All fees, duties and charges will be charged to the relevant Sub-Fund and within such Sub-Fund to the Classes in respect of which they were incurred.
-Where an expense is not considered by the Management Company to be attributable to any one Sub-Fund or Class, the expense will normally be allocated to all Sub-Funds pro rata to the relevant Net Asset Value or otherwise on such terms as the Management Company deem fair and equitable.
-In the case of any fees or expenses of a regular or recurring nature, such as audit fees, the Management Company may calculate such fees or expenses on an estimated figure for yearly or other periods in advance and accrue them in equal proportions over any period.
+Where an expense is not considered by the UCITS or the Management Company to be attributable to any one Sub-Fund or Class, the expense will normally be allocated to all Sub-Funds pro rata to the relevant Net Asset Value or otherwise on such terms as the UCITS or the Management Company deem fair and equitable.
+In the case of any fees or expenses of a regular or recurring nature, such as audit fees, the UCITS or the Management Company may calculate such fees or expenses on an estimated figure for yearly or other periods in advance and accrue them in equal proportions over any period.

-11.8.
-Total Expense Ratio
+11.8 Total Expense Ratio

 The total expense ratio ("TER") of each Unit Class is calculated in accordance with the general principles recognized by the FMA and shall include any and all costs and fees charged to the relevant Unit Class of the relevant Sub-Fund on an ongoing basis, with the exception of transaction costs.
-The relevant Unit Class's TER is published in the semi-annual and annual reports of the UCITS and on the LAFV's website at www.lafv.li.
+The relevant Unit Class' TER is published in the semi-annual and annual reports of the UCITS and on the LAFV's website at www.lafv.li.

-12. Duration, Liquidation, Merger and Structural Measures
+12 Duration, Liquidation, Merger, Structural Measures and Re-Domiciliation

-12.1.
-Duration
+12.1 Duration

 The Sub-Funds may have a limited or unlimited duration.
-In the latter case, the Management Company may liquidate any Sub-Fund in accordance with the provisions of section "Liquidation".
+In the latter case, the UCITS may liquidate any Sub-Fund in accordance with the provisions of section "Liquidation".
 The duration of each Sub-Fund is set out in Annex A.

-12.2.
-Liquidation
+12.2 Liquidation